BachPhu/Obsidian-Notes/School/Notes/Ch 1.1-1.3, 1.5-1.6.md

 ▪ Meniscus of the liquid occurs at about 20.15 mL
 	- Certain digits - 20.1
 	- Uncertain digit - 20.1*5*

+EX: Ruler A has no mark, Ruler B has cm marks
+A can only have 2 sig. fig.
+B can have 3 sig. fig.

 ---